Khona

 "Khona" is a song by South African duo Mafikizolo.
 It was released as the lead single from their eighth studio album, Reunited (2013).
 The song features additional vocals from Uhuru and was released by Kalawa Jazmee Records.
-In South Africa, the song peaked at number 1 on YFM, Umhlobo Wenene FM, Ukhozi FM and True FM.
-Moreover, it peaked at number 2 on the Metro FM music chart.
-In Nigeria, the song received numerous radio airplay on the Beat 99.9 FM and Cool FM.
-On the Prisoner of Class music chart, the song made the list of the top 10 African songs of 2013, peaking at number 1.
-Furthermore, it peaked at number 1 on Afribiz's Top 100 chart.
+"Khona" peaked at number one on Afribiz's Top 100 chart and reached number two on the Metro FM music chart.
+The song made Prisoner of Class' list of the top 10 African songs of 2013, landing at number one.

 "Khona" received positive reviews from music consumers, who admired its syncopated rhythmic drumbeat sound.
 The song has elevated the South African house genre to some extent, and was released with the idea that music can influence a large demography of people across the African continent.
+"Khona" won several accolades, including Record of the Year at the 20th South African Music Awards and Song of the Year at the 2014 MTV Africa Music Awards.

 Background

 "Khona" was written and composed in Zulu by Theo Kgosinkwe, Nhlanhla Nciza and Uhuru.
 It translates to there or at that place.
-The release of "Khona" marked the official reunion of the singing duo, who took significant time off to work on their solo careers.
-Prior to releasing "Khona", Mafikizolo were precisely known for putting out wedding-inspired themes.
-In a nutshell, "Khona" blends West African sounds with African house instrumentals.
-The duo opted for a fresh sound to complement their return to the South African Music Industry.
-Commenting on their newly discovered sound, Nhlanhla said, "We had Afro-pop songs, but we also wanted a fresh sound.
-Oskido wasn’t sure about the direction and neither were we.
+The release of "Khona" marked the official reunion of the musical duo, who took significant time off to work on their solo careers.
+Prior to releasing "Khona", Mafikizolo were precisely known for putting out wedding-inspired songs.
+In a nutshell, "Khona" features West African influences and a house instrumental.
+The duo opted for a fresh sound to complement their return to the South African music industry.
+Commenting on their newly discovered sound, Nhlanhla stated: "We had Afro-pop songs, but we also wanted a fresh sound.
+Oskido wasn't sure about the direction and neither were we.
 One of the things we are worried about is that the new sound is young."
 In addition to bringing about a new sound, the duo also revamped their physical image.
 Nhlanhla commented on Mafikizolo's new image, saying, "With Reunited we are inspired by the white 1950s and 1960s culture of roller skates and drive-ins and diners."

 To some degree, Mafikizolo's decision to reunite was a conscious one due to the failure of numerous bands that stage comebacks after a hiatus.
 Theo commented on the downside of reunions, saying, "What makes this scary is that previous bands who did reunions and comeback albums didn’t work out.
 And if it doesn’t work out it may wipe out your history."
 While recording "Khona" and other tracks on the album, Mafikizolo admitted to being scared of people's reaction to their new sound.
-They specifically said, "We were exploring different sounds and were worried about how people would react after such a long time, but it is also what motivated us.”
+They specifically said, "We were exploring different sounds and were worried about how people would react after such a long time, but it is also what motivated us".